mddzikril/Apache-Spark-Learning/README.md

-This is my documentation of my journey in learning Apache Spark.
+This is a documentation of my journey in learning Apache Spark.